 Creating an Event Budget

-Cost Recovery Spreadsheet - Template (MSU Employees Only)
+Cost Recovery Spreadsheet - Template 2016 Version (MSU Employees Only)

 Cost Recovery Spreadsheet - Example (MSU Employees Only)

-**Tip from the Pros: Budget high on expenses and low on your income to insure that you have enough funds allocated for your event.**
+**Tip from the Pros: Always budget high on expenses and low on income to insure that you have enough funds allocated for your event.
+For unforeseen expenses, a good rule is to add 20% to the total expense line to ensure some flexibility in your operating budget.

-Form templates listed on this site are provided only as resources and examples.
-Not all of them are required, although MSU does have an expectation that some of these will be used for all events, in order to mitigate risk.
-Separate forms can be formatted to fit on a single page; however, a separate signature line is needed for each.
+Form templates listed on this site are provided as resources and examples.
+While they are not required, MSU does have an expectation that some of these will be used for all events in order to mitigate risk.
 For a sample of the form, click on the form title.

 All MSU programs for minor participants (under 18 years old) are encouraged to have a consent form.
 The purpose of this form is to ensure that participants and parents/guardians understand any risks associated with the program and agree to full participation.
 The form should be adapted to cover the specifics of your program, i.e. do you transport youth by bus or minivan; are they engaged in activities that have special risks associated, etc.